|

 to be a marathon and we did not finish until after ten, so the dinner

 was planned for another night.
-The home was in the middle of downtown
+The home was in the middle of

-in what looked like from the outside, a very run down building.
+downtown in what looked like from the outside, a very run down building.

 However, the inside was richly decorated in Victorian style with a full

 parlor and multiple formal sitting areas.
-We all spoke about work and
+We all spoke about work

-of her for years, and she lived up to it.
-A true beauty – a model –
+had heard of her for years, and she lived up to it.
+A true beauty

-complete with a copy of her latest advertisement for some skin products,
+– a model – complete with a copy of her latest advertisement for some

-notably funny scene was when Dr Hammad and his old buddy, Rajah, began
+dreams Ramsey.
+One notably funny scene was when Dr Hammad and his

-telling Saudi jokes.
-I imagine these are akin to telling the “one about
+old buddy, Rajah, began telling Saudi jokes.
+I imagine these are

-the priest and a rabbi…”, it was just an unfamiliar twist that really
+akin to telling the “one about the priest and a rabbi…”, it was just an

-made me realize that I was in a different place.
-They were also funny,
+unfamiliar twist that really made me realize that I was in a different

-usually ending with the Saudi trying to buy his way out of everything.
+place.
+They were also funny, usually ending with the Saudi trying

-We all said our goodbyes the same way as we were greeted, a hug and a
+to buy his way out of everything.
+We all said our goodbyes the same way

-loud fake-style kiss on one cheek, then the other, and then the first
+as we were greeted, a hug and a loud fake-style kiss on one cheek, then

-again.
-I awkwardly shook hands and bolted out the door.
+bolted out the door.

 Ramsey was friends